last updated: August 30, 2025

 By default, opening a terminal buffer puts us in normal mode where we can navigate the terminal like

-we actually read the item that was selected?
-A simple approach is to create a temporary file, pipe
+we access the item that was selected?
+A simple approach is to create a temporary file, pipe the

-to the temp file, and read from the file in on_exit
+output of fzf to the temp file, and read from the file in on_exit as well:

 local tempname = vim.fn.tempname()-- ... open the windowlocal cmd = ("fd | fzf > %s"):format(tempname)vim.fn.jobstart(cmd, {term = true,on_exit = function()local force = truevim.api.nvim_win_close(term_winnr, force)local fzf_content = vim.fn.readfile(tempname)if #fzf_content > 0 thenvim.cmd("edit " .. fzf_content[1])endvim.fn.delete(tempname)end,})vim.cmd "startinsert"